 Tip: When Do not disturb mode is enabled, you will see the crescent moon icon in the status bar, lock screen, and Control Center.

-Tip: Check out other ways to turn off Focus modes.
+Tip: You can also ask Siri to turn Do not disturb on or off on your iPhone.
+Check out other cool ways to turn off iPhone Focus modes.

 You can allow notifications and calls from specific people even when DND is active by adding them to the exception list.

-Similar to contact notifications and calls, you can allow selected apps to send notifications during Do not disturb.
-For that, tap on Apps under Do not disturb and add the required apps.
+Similar to notifications and calls, you can allow selected apps to send notifications when Do not disturb Focus is active on your iPhone.
+For that, tap on Apps under Do not disturb and add the required apps to the exception list.

-5. Tell People Do Not Disturb Is Active
+4. Tell People Do Not Disturb Is Active on Your iPhone

-To enable it, go to Settings > Focus >Do not disturb > Focus status.
+On iOS 15, go to Settings > Focus >Do not disturb > Focus status.
 Enable the toggle next to Share Focus status.
 Turn off the same toggle to disable it.